 Strategic Objective Programme/Project Measurable Performance Indicator Annual Target Achievements (Yes/No) Progress Made Challenges Measures Taken To Improve Performance Financial Viability and Management Review and implementation of uniform tariff structure Municipal Tariff List Compliance with the Local Government: Municipal Systems Act 32 of 2000 and the subsequent municipal policy Yes The municipality is complying with the Local Government: Municipal Systems Act 32 of 2000.
 Tariffs set for 12/13 were implemented as approved by council for 4th quarter.
 No No Challenges Financial Viability and Management Debt collection.
-Debt collectors appointment Appointment of Debt Collectors Yes Debt collectors were appointed and stated with debt collection Collection from 3rd party debt collectors continue to generate additional income resistance from some community members to sign debt arrangements Financial Viability and Management Bad debts Debt collection policy Implementation of Debt Collection Policy.
+Debt collectors appointment Appointment of Debt Collectors Yes Debt collectors were appointed and stated with debt collection Collection remains a challenge Collection from 3rd party debt collectors continue to generate additional income resistance from some community members to sign debt arrangements Financial Viability and Management Bad debts Debt collection policy Implementation of Debt Collection Policy.
 No Draft Debt Collection policy is in place.
-Awaiting for Council approval by 25 July 2013 collection from 3rd party debt collectors continue to generate additional income implementing a debt book analysis also to write off bad debts for indigent for yr. end 2012/13 Financial Viability and Management Compilation of distribution losses report on electricity on a monthly basis.
+Awaiting for Council approval by 25 July 2013 Collection remains a challenge Collection from 3rd party debt collectors continue to generate additional income implementing a debt book analysis also to write off bad debts for indigent for yr. end 2012/13 Financial Viability and Management Compilation of distribution losses report on electricity on a monthly basis.
 Distribution losses reports Twelve (12) months distribution losses reports compiled and submitted for review.
-Yes Electricity distribution losses reports completed for 4th quarter Capacity -intern assisting Financial Viability and Management Sending out of account statements before the 20th of every month.
-Copy of the statements Accounts statements issued by the 20th of each month for twelve (12)months Yes Statements compiled accomplished in each month to date Communication to consumers on enquiry if delayed statements Financial Viability and Management Collection of all monies due on invoices issued out.
-Billing vs. collection report (Collection Rate) Compiled a report on collections versus billings for twelve (12) months Yes Collections versus billings report for 4h quarter compiled No challenges
+Yes Electricity distribution losses reports completed for 4th quarter Capacity -intern assisting To increase capacity Financial Viability and Management Sending out of account statements before the 20th of every month.
+Copy of the statements Accounts statements issued by the 20th of each month for twelve (12)months Yes Statements compiled accomplished in each month to date Communication to consumers on enquiry if delayed statements To improve communication strategies Financial Viability and Management Collection of all monies due on invoices issued out.
+Billing vs. collection report (Collection Rate) Compiled a report on collections versus billings for twelve (12) months Yes Collections versus billings report for 4h quarter compiled None None